RobkooCZ/RTD/README.md

-# Project Name
-Robkoo's Tower Defense
+# Robkoo's Tower Defense

 ## Description
 A website game made using Typescript.
 Made mainly to practice my programming skills and to have fun while coding a simple TD game.

 # Changelog (last 3 updates)

-## For the full detailed list of changes and updates, please see the [CHANGELOG.md](CHANGELOG.md).
+## For the full detailed list of changes and updates, please see the [Changelog](CHANGELOG.md).

 ## Alpha 0.1.4
 - Added health stages